-GLOBAL LEADERS & GOVERNMENT POLICY
+GLOBAL Leaders & GOVERNMENT POLICY

 Many governments are forcing automakers to sell electric cars in order to meet climate change and air quality goals, and in response to diesel emissions cheating.
-All new cars sold are expected to be electric from 2025 in Norway, 2030 in Germany, the Netherlands and India, 2032 in Scotland, and 2040 in France and Britain16.
+All new cars sold are expected to be electric from 2025 in Norway, 2030 in Germany, the Netherlands and India, 2032 in Scotland, and 2040 in France and Britain17.
 Others have interim goals: 12% of cars sales in China by 2020; 22% of car sales in California and New York by 2025; 20-30% of car sales in Japan by 2030.

 Over 200 European cities have low emission zones where fuel vehicles are barred entry or pay fees (e.g. Paris, London).
-The US has forced VW to spend \$2B on hundreds of car charging stations in USA17.
-China is working towards 5 million charging locations by 202018.
+The US has forced VW to spend \$2B on hundreds of car charging stations in USA18.
+China is working towards 5 million charging locations by 202019.

-14 Malcolm McCulloch (Oxford University, UK), radionz.co.nz/news/national/307388/electric-cars-close-to-price-parity,-conference-told
+$^{^{15} \} Malcolm \ McCulloch \ (Oxford \ University, \ UK), \ \underline{radionz.co.nz/news/national/307388/electric-cars-close-to-price-parity,-conference-told \ \underline{radionz.co.nz/news/national/307388/electric-cars-$

-15 energywise.govt.nz/on-the-road/electric-vehicles/

-16 theguardian.com/politics/2017/jul/25/britain-to-ban-sale-of-all-diesel-and-petrol-cars-and-vans-from-2040
+16 energywise.govt.nz/on-the-road/electric-vehicles/

-17 electrek.co/2017/02/08/vw-electric-vehicle-charging-infrastructure-dieselgate-settlement/
+17 theguardian.com/politics/2017/jul/25/britain-to-ban-sale-of-all-diesel-and-petrol-cars-and-vans-from-2040

-18 chinadaily.com.cn/business/motoring/2015-10/13/content 22170160.htm
+18 electrek.co/2017/02/08/vw-electric-vehicle-charging-infrastructure-dieselgate-settlement/

+19 chinadaily.com.cn/business/motoring/2015-10/13/content_22170160.htm

 Norway has the most incentives globally, and has a similar population, land size, and vehicle count as NZ, but higher proportion of renewable electricity.

 Norway charges a 'pollution' tax on fuel vehicles (up to \$40,000, based on emissions and weight) and a discount on electrics (-\$10,000).
 Electrics also don't pay any 25% sales tax, enjoy halved fringe benefit tax, and free use of bus lanes, toll roads, urban street parking, and charging stations.
-As a result, Norway has about 200,000 electric vehicles and 9000 charging points.
+As a result,

+Norway has over 200,000 electric vehicles and about 10,000 charging points.

-NZ POLICIES AND GROWTH
+NZ POLICIES and Growth

 Electric car numbers here are low but doubling each year.
-If all 3 million light vehicles went electric this will demand 17% more electricity, which can be met with renewable power stations that have consent to be built.20 In 2016 the government released an electric vehicle 'package' with a stated target (a doubling of electric vehicles every year to 64,000 by 2021, about 2% of all vehicles, reaching about one in eight car sales being electric), a \$1M/year (for 5 years) nationwide education and promotion campaign, offering cash to co-fund projects that aid electric car adoption (fund pool is \$3M, open every 6 months), trialling electric cars to drive in special vehicle lanes, and efforts to support bulk purchase, public charging infrastructure, and decision-making.
+If all 3 million light vehicles went electric this will demand 17% more electricity, which can be met with renewable power stations that have consent to be built.21 In 2016 the government released an electric vehicle 'package' with a stated target (a doubling of electric vehicles every year to 64,000 by 2021, about 2% of all vehicles, reaching about one in eight car sales being electric), a \$1M/year (for 5 years) nationwide education and promotion campaign, offering 2 cash to co-fund projects that aid electric car adoptiosn (fund pool is \$3M, open overy 6 months), trialling electric cars to drive in special vehicle lanes, and efforts to support bulk purchase, public charging infrastructure, and decision-making.
 From April 2017 Inland Revenue has supported electric cars with a higher per-kilometer 'mileage rate', and is considering changes to fringe benefit tax and depreciation.
-From July 2017 the motor vehicle registration fee for electric (and plug in hybrid) cars was reduced to about \$75 per year, the same as the safest (and thus lowest price registration) fuel vehicles.21 See electricvehicles.govt.nz.
+From July 2017 the motor vehicle registration fee for electric (and plug in hybrid) cars was reduced to about \$75 per year, the same as the safest (and thus lowest price registration) fuel vehicles.22 See electricvehicles.govt.nz.